-Shirly says that from the beginning she saw a considerable demand, which keeps growing, for the website, and the number of users grows monthly- and this is just the start.
+Shirly says that from the beginning there has been a growing demand for the site and the number of surfers is jumping significantly from month to month and this is only the beginning.

-Galit Zamler- Entrepreneur and Social Entrepreneur, Entrepreneurship for Kids Program Developer
+Galit Zamler- Business and Social Entrepreneur, Entrepreneurship for Kids Program Founder

-During Global Entrepreneurship Week, Galit Zamler told students about the part the Entrepreneurship for Kids Program plays in encouraging schools to celebrate the week, and spoke about the overall program.
+During GEW, Galit Zamler told students about the part the Entrepreneurship for Kids Program plays in encouraging schools to celebrate the week, and spoke about the her program.

 Additionally, the students took part in a meeting that dealt with teamwork, and which included a fun activity.